forseee/testSFXDX/README.md

 # Project Title

-Text Work for SFXDX
+Test task for SFXDX

 ## About The App

-Project for access for you MetaMask wallet
+Project for access to you MetaMask wallet

 ## Technologies